Understand "Female" Infidelity... Learn How Women Process Cheating... Find Out Why It's So Hard For Women To End And Get Over Their Affairs.

 • Why marriage and fidelity can actually be MORE difficult for women than it is for men

-• Why women overwhelmingly initiate the majority of all divorces – even when they’re married to men who love and treat them well
+• Why women overwhelmingly initiate the majority of all divorces – even when they’re married to good men

-• Why and how men unknowingly make the problem worse by doing exactly the opposite of what they need to do in order to fix the problem
+• Why and how men unknowingly make the problem worse by doing the opposite of what they need to do to save their marriages

 • How to understand your feelings for your husband – what it really means when you say, “I love him, but I’m not “in” love with him